bethtelford/helo-redo/README.md

 ## Step 2
 Then write the GET endpoint to retreive all posts.
 This endpoint is going to accept some queries: userposts(boolean) and search(string).

+* The endpoint should return the post information and the author information for each post (hint: use a join)
 * The endpoint should have a parameter for the user id.
 * If userposts is true AND there is a search string, the endpoint should respond with all the posts where...
   * The title contains the search string.